 How do you reverse diabetes?

-There’s no guarantee, and it’s no easy fix.
-But the strongest evidence for reaching type 2 diabetes remission points towards weight loss in people who are overweight or obese.
+There’s no guarantee your diabetes can be reversed, and it’s no easy fix.
+But the strongest evidence for reaching type 2 diabetes remission points towards weight loss in people who are carrying extra weight or have obesity.
 Some people have done this through lifestyle and diet changes, and through weight loss surgery (called bariatric surgery).

 Here's how it all works.